Boundedness of log Fano pairs with certain K-stability: Boundedness II

 for any prime divisor $E$ over $X$.
 Hence,

 for any prime divisor $E$ over $X$.
-This says that the delta invariant of $X$ is bounded from below by $\epsilon_0(d, I)$.
-By \cite{Jiang20}, the set $\mG$ defined in step 1 lies in a bounded family.
+This says that the delta invariant of $X$ is bounded from below by $\epsilon_0$.
+By Theorem \ref{thm: jiang} and Remark \ref{rmk: remarks} (2), the set $\mG$ defined in step 1 lies in a bounded family.
 The proof is finished. \end{proof}